charliereese/blog_boi/README.md

 BlogBoi is a rails gem / engine that provides out-of-the-box blogging functionality to your rails application

+WARNING: v0.0.1 and v0.0.2 are not yet stable / production ready

 ## A) Installation

 1. Add this line to your application's Gemfile: